geochaval/BabyLM/README.md

 - What **data** are we using?
     - What dataset did we choose?
     - How are we dealing with **text**?
-        - How we tokenized the text
+        - How we tokenized the text?
+            - BPE?
     - Are we doing data augmentation?
+    - How did we evaluate the quality of the data?
 - What **architecture** are we using?
     - How we changed the standard transformer
 - How are we **training** the model?